 4. Patients who do not meet the current Classification Criteria

-6. Patients with non-sicca presentations
+5. Patients with non-sicca presentations

-I had been for advocating for years that my lung problems, which started in childhood, were part of a systemic disease.
+"I had been for advocating for years that my lung problems, which started in childhood, were part of a systemic disease.
 But no one was listening.

 My first rheumatologist said that it couldn’t possibly be Sjogren’s because none of the classic Sjogren’s blood tests came back positive.
 He reluctantly agreed to send me to a specialist for dry mouth.
 She suspected Sjogren’s immediately and ordered a lip biopsy which was positive, and eventually moved me to a knowledgeable ophthalmologist who quickly confirmed the Sjogren’s diagnosis.

 The onset of my symptoms occurred 32 years before my initial Sjogren’s diagnosis and after that, another two-plus years for a lung diagnosis.
-I went through 7 lung doctors to find one that finally, correctly, diagnosed my lung problems as Sjogren’s complications.
+I went through 7 lung doctors to find one that finally, correctly, diagnosed my lung problems as Sjogren’s complications."

 ~ Patient with debilitating Sjogren’s lung disease

-8. Patients with associated Sjogren’s (“Secondary Sjogren’s”)
+8. Patients with associated Sjogren’s (so called “secondary Sjogren’s”)